MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-file-cpp.md

 * Name of the machine where the audit was generated
 * Process Name
 * Platform
-* Application ID - Corresponds to the Azure AD Application ID.
+* Application ID - Corresponds to the Microsoft Entra Application ID.

 These events are useful in detecting applications across your enterprise that are using the Microsoft Information Protection SDK.